 "Outstanding performance!
 Michele Lee...powerful!"–Gay Ogunquit

-The required materials for Summer of Love include:
+The Authorized Materials/Rehearsal Package for Summer of Love includes: